DFHack/dfhack/docs/dev/Lua API.rst

   :frame_skip:      How many ticks to display one frame.
 If set to negative number (or skipped) frames
                     are synchronized with machine animation.

-* ``setAnimationInfoAuto(workshop_type, make_graphics_too, [frame_length], [gear_tiles])``
+* ``setAnimationInfoAuto(workshop_type, make_graphics_too[, frame_length][, gear_tiles])``

   Animate workshop as with function above but generate frames automatically.
 This works by finding tiles which have gears and animating them with alternating gear tiles.

-  :workshop_type:     custom workshop string id e.g. ``SOAPMAKER`` or numeric id
+  :workshop_type:     custom workshop string id, e.g. ``SOAPMAKER`` or numeric id
   :make_graphics_too:  replace same tiles in graphics mode with tiles from vanilla df mechanism
   :frame_length:      How many ticks to display one frame.
 If set to negative number (or skipped) frames
                       are synchronized with machine animation.
   :gear_tiles:        Optional array of 2 or 4 indexes.
 First two define ascii tiles and next two graphics tiles.
                       This overrides default gear tiles.

-* ``setOnUpdate(workshop_type,interval,callback)``
+* ``setOnUpdate(workshop_type, interval, callback)``

-  Setup callback to be called every ``interval`` of ticks for each building of this type.
-Note: low interval numbers and/or many workshops that use this might reduce DF performance.
+  Register callback to be called every ``interval`` ticks for each building of this type.
+This can be very expensive if the interval is low and/or there are many workshops of this type.
+Keep these callbacks light!

-  :workshop_type:   custom workshop string id e.g. ``SOAPMAKER`` or numeric id
+  :workshop_type:   custom workshop string id, e.g. ``SOAPMAKER`` or numeric id
   :interval:        how many ticks to skip between event triggers
   :callback:        function to call.
 Function signature is ``func(workshop)`` where ``workshop`` is of type
                     ``df.building_workshopst``

 * ``getPower(building)``

-  Returns two number - produced and consumed power if building can be modified and returns nothing otherwise.
+  If this building is of a type registered with building-hacks, returns values for consumed and produced power.
+Otherwise, returns ``nil``.

   :building:   specific workshop that produces or consumes power

 * ``setPower(building, power_consumed, power_produced)``

-  Sets current power production and consumption for a specific workshop building.
-Can be used to make buildings that dynamically change power consumption and production.
+  Dynamically sets current power production and consumption for a specific workshop (which must be of a type registered with building-hacks).

   :building:   specific workshop that produces or consumes power
   :power_consumed:   set building to consume this amount of power